Is skin sensitivity a problem?

 - Reduces water evaporation

-And there are a multitude of triggers behind skin sensitivity, which is influenced by diet, stress, environment and lifestyle factors.
+It sure is – your skin is a fluid, dynamic organ of shifting conditions.
+There are a multitude of triggers behind skin sensitivity which is influenced by diet, stress, environment, pollution, and lifestyle factors.

 - Sensitive conditions